trski/oceanspray-analytes-api/README.md

   "validate": true
 }
 ```
-NOTE: the `validate` attribute can set to the boolean `true`
+NOTE: the `validate` attribute can set to the
-so that Ocean Spray will run sample validation.
-If `validate`
+boolean `true` so that Ocean Spray will run sample
-is missing, null, or any value other than the boolean `true`
+validation.
+If `validate` is missing, `null`, or any
+value other than the boolean `true`, then Ocean Spray
-then Ocean Spray will not run validation on the sample, allowing
+will not run validation on the sample, allowing
-the developer to continue to make modifications to the sample
+the developer to continue to make modifications
-as needed.
+to the sample as needed.

 Response
 ```javascript